amin-eghbalian/data_analysis_tennis_peroject/README.md

 ![My Image](images/tennis_img.jpg)
 # Analysis Of Tennis Matches

-This project is about analysis of tennis matches and data was gathered in two monthes from sep 2023 to oct 2023.
-Data set has fifteen tables about home and away team, all matches features, odds and etc. This was a raw data set that required processes from cognition of tables and contents to cleaning process and managing inappropriate contents.
+This project is about analysis of tennis matches and data was gathered in two months from sep 2023 to oct 2023.
+Data set has fifteen data frames about home and away team, all matches features, odds and etc. This was a raw data set that required processes from cognition of tables and contents to cleaning process and managing inappropriate contents.

 ## Requirements